 The Chelsea Community Foundation, awards grants of varying sizes that strengthen Chelsea and benefit its residents.
-Grant awards typically range from $5,000 to $25,000.
+General grant awards typically range from $5,000 to $25,000 and capacity building grants can range from $1,000 to $5,000.

 - If the proposal is submitted prior to February 15, a response will be received in June.